alifahmed/shadow/README.md

 	$ g++ genCode.cpp -o shadow -mavx

-The -mavx flag is necessary since the clone can contain AVX/AVX2/AVX512 load/store instructions.
+The -mavx flag is necessary since the clone can contain AVX load/store instructions.